Home Buying Process Timeline [VIDEO]

 Today we are talking about the home buying process timeline.
-I want to let you know that what we are about to speak to you about is what we know in our Utah market.
-So some other states might have a different timeline, and you will want to check with the state that you're in, or you can reach out to us, and we'll find an agent there for you that can help you with how their timelines work.
+First, I want to let you know that we will speak to you about what we know in our Utah market.
+Some other states might have a different timeline, and you will want to check with the state you're in, or you can reach out to us, and we'll find an agent there for you that can help you with how their timelines work.
 So let's go ahead and get started.

 Watch The Video of the Home Buying Process Timeline

 How long does it take to buy a house once the offer is accepted?